ShridharThorat/ShridharThorat/README.md

 - 🔭 I’m currently working on a Flask application as well as parallelising a Bioinformatics, console application in C++
 - 🌱 I’m currently learning about optimising programs by taking advantage of parallelism
-- 🧑‍💻 I have experience making projects in languages like C#, C++, Java, Python, SQL, Javascript and HTML/CSS
+- 🧑‍💻 I have experience making projects in languages such as C#, C++, Java, Python, SQL, Javascript and HTML/CSS
 - 📫 How to reach me: shridhar.thorat01+github@gmail.com

 <!--